NelKG/geography-quiz/README.md

 adding a reset values function to the quiz and a score display is future work which must be done

 ### Credits
 I learned from the material provided in the Love Maths project and the material given in the code institute course.
-I sued several you tube tutorials to learn how to get the question counter and the correct and incorrect buttons to work -
+I used several sources and  you tube tutorials to learn how to get the question counter and the correct and incorrect buttons to work -

 ### Code Used